Jerpin/number-detection/README.md

 # number-detection
-Digital image processing was used to preprocess and detect the number.
-CNN model was used for classification(trained with MNIST data set).
+Preprocess and detection: Digital image processing

+Classification:CNN model(trained with MNIST data set).

 This is a task uses raspberry pi with camera to recognize a number.
 Raspberrypi is set on a ship which is going to sail to where the number is.

 There will be three numbers, which are 1, 13, and 3.
 Only 1 and 3 were to be recognized.

 'M' on 13 means multiple numbers.